Reference

 - Counterweight section

-- The portion of a cantilever sliding gate that extends past the runout-side post when the gate is closed.
-Balances the gate's weight against the rollers.
+- The part of a cantilever gate that sticks out past the post when the gate is shut.
+It balances the gate's weight so it sits steady on the rollers.

 - Cross brace